STRAND x FEMMESTIVAL Spotlight: Rivkala

 How does gender influence your performance?

 I find gender performance fascinating.
-I studied Marxist and feminist thought, and my upcoming projects explore the theatricality of everyday life.
-Everyone performs – whether it’s professionalism or emotional responses.
-Even people who think they aren’t performing are doing it the most.
-I often exaggerate gender in my performances with a pencil moustache and large eyelashes, blending masculine and feminine to comment on how it’s all just a performance.
+I studied Marxist and feminist thought at university, and my next EP project after this one dives deeper to explore the theatricality and performances of everyday life.
+Everyone performs – whether it’s professionalism, gender identity or emotional responses.
+Everyone’s doing drag.
+And the people who think they aren’t doing drag are the ones doing it the most.
+I like getting campy with it - and exaggerating gender symbols in my costumes - juxtaposing a pencil moustache and big eyelashes, lipstick and a tie - blending masculine and feminine to comment on how it’s all just a performance.

 Why did you study politics and sociology instead of pursuing music immediately?

-I was a confused teen, torn between academics and helping people.
-Music was always there, but I didn’t think I could pursue it seriously.
-Growing up with parents in the medical field, I thought I’d become a doctor.
-I even had four offers for medical school, but my mental health during A-levels, undiagnosed ADHD, and grades redirected me.
-I found my passion for social justice at Newcastle University.
-Once I completed my degree, I looked for jobs in the charity sector to do with gender and the environment, and ultimately ended up working for a pride charity.
-Later, dating a musician exposed me to a creative, freelance lifestyle, and I realised I wanted that too.
-Music allows me to combine all my interests – writing, performing, styling and collaborating.
+I was a confused teen, torn between what I thought people expected of me academically, and other passions.
+Music was always a part of my life, but I didn’t think I could pursue it seriously.
+Growing up with parents in the medical field, I always thought I’d become a doctor.
+I even had offers for medical school, but my mental health during A-levels took a real hit, in part connected to undiagnosed ADHD, and ultimately my grades redirected me.
+I’ve always been passionate about social justice, and studying Politics and Sociology at Newcastle University was so fulfilling.
+After my degree, I looked for jobs in the charity sector, in anything to do with gender and the environment, and my first job after uni ended up being for a pride charity.
+I still work in the charity sector, and have two other jobs, one at now work a gender equality charity, on a project about men’s mental wellbeing and one in informal education, helping young people develop core skills and plan for their future.

 How do personal experiences shape your music?

-I write constantly – over 100 songs while holding down a job.
-Writing helps me process life and reclaims my sense of self.
+I write constantly – I’m currently sat on over 100 songs, whilst holding down 2 other jobs.
+Writing helps me process life - when I experience something difficult and then write about it, the thing doesn’t need to change, but the act of writing about regrounds me in the positive, and reminds me of things I like about myself.
 For example, I once wrote a song on a bad mental health day, and it lifted me out of it.
 My song “I Don’t Know How to Write a Love Song” was inspired by someone asking if I’d ever written a happy song about them.
-That question broke my heart, and led me to realise that I rarely write when I’m happy – I’m more drawn to processing sadness or anger.
+That question broke my heart, and led me to realise that I rarely write when I’m happy – I’m more drawn to the piano when I’m processing sadness or anger.

 Band vs. Solo Projects